EJohnson3363/NierReplicantRando/README.md

 (WIP) Item randomizer using Lunar Tear.
 Windows only.

-Currently only prints save data on loading a save file.
-I will add a .dll to the GitHub when this is a functional mod.

 ## Mod instructions

 1. Install [Lunar Tear](https://www.nexusmods.com/nierreplicant/mods/87) and follow its instructions to set up